-His high school sophomore year was heady.
-He began smoking weed and drinking beers.
-It seemed fun.
+In high school, he began smoking weed and drinking beer.
 It felt manageable — almost like a rite of passage.
-Lot of his friends were doing it.
-He was a standout on his suburban high school’s baseball team.
-A starting catcher.
+He was starting catcher on the baseball team, after all.
 His mom was a teacher and his dad a roofer.
-He had a younger brother who idolized him.
+His younger brother idolized him.

 Then, wild mood swings became an unwelcome, uncontrollable compass in his life.
-There were some days he felt like he was riding rainbows.
-Then, others when he couldn’t get out of bed.
-Omar began missing school on those days.
-They came faster and harder.
+Some days felt like riding rainbows, others he spent in bed.

 He got booted from the baseball team — his social anchor — for missing school and letting his grades slide.
-Adrift without the sport he believed defined him, he smoked more weed, began selling it, and experimenting with other substances.
-He suddenly found himself solidly in the grip of drugs and booze.
+Without the sport he believed defined him, he smoked more weed, began selling it, and experimented with other substances.

-Omar sometimes disappeared from his home for days.
-If he thinks hard about it now, those were lost days.
-He couldn’t recount them hour by hour.
-Or, even day by day.
-This makes him sad and bewildered.
+Omar disappeared from his home for days.
+If he thinks about it now, those days are lost.
+He can barely recount where he was, which makes him sad and bewildered.

 “I was self-medicating.
 I was making money.
 At the time it all felt like a great solution.
 Until it wasn’t.
 The summer, pretty much all of 2018, was a ‘run.’
-It was rocky,” Omar said during a recent interview at CHD’s Goodwin House for adolescent boys in Chicopee.
+It was rocky,” Omar said during an interview at Goodwin House.

 “This is the only residential addiction program in Western Massachusetts for boys 13 to 17.
 We focus on therapy and self-help.
-We connect them with Alcoholic and Narcotics Anonymous programs.
-That’s not easy to do when you’re that young,” program director Chantal Silloway said.
+We connect them with Alcoholics and Narcotics Anonymous programs.
+That’s not easy to do when you’re that young,” says program director Chantal Silloway.

-Outside of baseball speak, a “run” is not a good thing.
-It’s a phrase for a tear leading up to or amid addiction.
-An extended period of drug or alcohol use; a term that is emblematic of being truly out-of-control.
+Outside of baseball, a “run” is not a good thing.
+It’s an extended period of drug or alcohol use, of being truly out-of-control.

-His family tried everything.
-They shipped him to a farm school in Virginia with only a few students.
-He was ejected for vaping and deliberately eating a poisonous flower, he said.
-There were hospitalizations.
-Substance abuse placements.
-Doctors.
-Prescriptions.
+His family tried everything, including a farm school in Virginia where he was ejected for vaping and deliberately eating a poisonous flower.
+There were hospitalizations, substance use placements, doctors, prescriptions.

+At a breaking point, he chose Goodwin House.
 “I decided I’d stick it out here.
-Do something right for once,” he said.
+Do something right for once,” he says.
 “The staff has been incredibly helpful.
 They’re supportive.
 It almost makes me afraid to think of where I would be without this program.”

-He has been attending a sober high school in Springfield and will shortly go home.
-Sober.
-His choice is to attend a similar school in Eastern Massachusetts and play baseball at his alma mater.
-Crouched down.
-Waiting for the pitch.
-Sober.
+After attending a sober high school in Springfield, Omar returned home to attend a similar school in Eastern Massachusetts and play baseball at his alma mater.

-“I never realized how smart I was sober,” Omar said.
+“I never realized how smart I was sober,” he says.
 “I’ll graduate with my class, which I never saw happening a year ago.”